Little Wing - A Simple Chord Tone Melody Lesson (part 1)

 Now ... am I actually thinking to myself "Here comes Am, that means I can play As, Cs and Es"?
 The answer is NO. My brain would not be capable of that.
 I do know the names of notes on the fretboard, but not as well as that.
 No, I'm seeing something else.
 I'm seeing the Am -- and the G, and the D, and the B7 -- I'm seeing all those chords as a fretboard-long shape.
 I'm seeing the chord tones for each chord scattered across the length of the fretboard, and then I'm enjoying the process of 'joining the dots'.
 You can see in this short demo that I'm not confining myself to one area of the fretboard.
 The lines take me here there and everywhere.

 And what am I looking at down there?
 How do I see what I'm seeing?
 What's the trick?
 You'll have to order my PlaneTalk package to find out, but I can tell you that it's so simple you already know it ... you just don't know how powerful knowing it can be.
-In fact, after I edited this movie together, I did another version for my PlaneTalkers using a different overlay showing the PlaneTalk mindset.
-It's going to be a free demo for those who have just bought the package, available through the private forum.
+In fact, after I edited this video together, I did another version using a different overlay showing the PlaneTalk mindset.
+It's available through the private forum for those who have already bought PlaneTalk.

 Have fun with this.
 I encourage you to play along with the backing track, see how many other pathways you can find through this classic progression.
 Just follow the one rule: Chord Tones Only.

-Here is the tab for the two passes through the progression shown in the movie.
+The TAB is for the two passes through the progression shown in the video.
 The aim, of course, is to be able to do this on the fly with no tab or notation, and to be able play different lines each time.
 While that may seem an impossible task at first, I can tell you that once you can see the whole fretboard as 'the chord', it's not only quite easy but a whole lot of fun.
 The possibilities are endless, limited only by your imagination and dexterity, which are things you can work on for the rest of your life.
-In the next installment, I'll show you how this mindset can be expanded into harmony lines and chord voicings, and then we'll look at adding non chord tones to the mix.
+In Lesson 2, I show you how this mindset can be expanded into harmony lines and chord voicings, and then we'll look at adding non chord tones to the mix.
+Download the TAB here.